ankita-sethi/research-project-salt-pepper/proposal/README.md

     exclude = path/ABCDE/File/PythonFile.py
     This can be used when a developer knows that a particular piece of code is secure and should not trigger a warning.

 # Approach
-1. To investigate how many populuar open source code bases use static security analyzers.
-Also to understand distribution of different security analyzers across these codebases, aiming to determine how commonly they are employed.
+1. To investigate how many popular open source code bases use static security analyzers.
+Also, to understand distribution of different security analyzers across these codebases, aiming to determine how commonly they are employed.
 2. Identify codebases that do not employ security analyzers and ascertain the reasons behind this decision.
 Proceed to execute security analyzer scans on these codebases to identify potential vulnerabilities or warnings.
 Conduct a comprehensive literature review to explore previous studies conducted in this domain like [A Large-Scale Security-Oriented Static Analysis of Python Packages in PyPI](https://ieeexplore.ieee.org/abstract/document/9647791)
 3. Conduct a comprehensive investigation on a large scale to identify code lines within popular codebases that have been designated to bypass testing against security vulnerabilities.
 This research aims to determine the frequency of such occurrences.
 Generate a dataset that catalogs these exceptions for further analysis and reference.
 4. Examine all lines labeled as `#nosec` or `--skip` to investigate the possibility of categorizing them into distinct clusters while providing accompanying justifications.
-5. Identify if there were any vulnerabilities hidden due to these exceptions.Analyze the most prevalent N exception patterns and explore secure alternatives for these, nvestigate the reasons behind developers not adopting these alternatives. if such alternatives do not exist, consider potential enhancements that can be made to the programming language?
+5. Identify if there were any vulnerabilities hidden due to these exceptions.Analyze the most prevalent N exception patterns and explore secure alternatives for these, investigate the reasons behind developers not adopting these alternatives. if such alternatives do not exist, consider potential enhancements that can be made to the programming language?
 6. Identify the presence of the `#nosec` label in previous commits and summarize the reasons behind its removal, if applicable.
-Examine Git commits and associated comments for insights into the circumstances surrounding its removal.
+Examine Git commits and associated comments for insights into the circumstance of its removal.

 # Scope and Evaluation Plan
 We will be focusing of the following 3 studies under the scope for the project and will also define a set of extended scope based on the availability of time.